PlanTL-GOB-ES/NegEx-MES/README.md

 ---------------

 This repository contains a system for negation detection in Spanish clinical texts based on Wendy Chapman's NegEx algorithm.
-It allows determining if a certain term (i.e. a word or group of words) is negated or not and, if so, the negated phrase.
+It allows determining if a certain term (i.e. a word or group of words) is negated or not and, if so, the negation word(s).

 For an input text that contains a line for each term for which you want to know if it is negated or not, in the following
 format: